 Formerly known as the Ministry of Human Resources Development (HRD) till 2020, the Ministry of Education of India is the department of the Indian government in charge of the implementation of the National Education Policy (NEP)- the policy formulated by the government to promote and regulate elementary to higher education in rural and urban India.

-With the recent resignation of Ramesh Pokhriyal as Minister of Education, Dharmendra Pradhan was inducted into the Modi cabinet as India’s new Education Minister on 7 July 2021 during the cabinet reshuffle process.
+After the resignation of Ramesh Pokhriyal as Minister of Education, Dharmendra Pradhan was inducted into the Modi cabinet as India’s new Education Minister on 7 July 2021 during the cabinet reshuffle process.
 Let’s take a look at the former Education Ministers of India since independence.

 Maulana Abul Kalam Azad (term: August 1947 – February 1958)